rharper4/rharper4.github.io/index.markdown

 title: Home
 ---

-# Welcome to My Website
+# Welcome to My Website Using Jekyll
-## About Me - Robert Harper
 Hello!
-I'm Robert Harper, a student passionate about technology and its impact on our lives.
-This website is part of my journey in exploring web development and various IT topics.
+I'm Robert Harper, a student at george mason university who is passionate about technology and its impact on our lives.
+This website was created for my IT 304 class regarding ethics within technology.

-- **Interests**: Web Development, AI, Data Science
+- **Interests**: Software engineering, reverse engineering, fitness, and film
-- **Hobbies**: Reading, Coding, Exploring new technologies
+- **Hobbies**: Reading, Coding, Exploring new technologies, and gaming!

-Stay tuned for more updates and insights!